propeller-mcu/propeller2_asm/README.md

-# Propeller 2 Assembly Beginner Guide
+# Propeller 2 Assembly Beginner Guides

-Welcome to the **Propeller 2 Assembly Guides**, a complete beginner-friendly guide to programming the **Propeller 2 microcontroller** in assembly.
+Welcome to the **Propeller 2 Assembly Guides**, a complete beginner-friendly repository to programming the **Propeller 2 microcontroller** in assembly.

 ---